 - Be an Obvious Driver

-It’s very annoying when another driver changes lanes suddenly without signalling or just stops all of a sudden, isn’t it?
-Don’t be that driver.
-Let everyone else know about your intentions.
+Don’t be that driver who stops without signaling or who just stops all of a sudden.
+Let everyone else know your intentions.
 It’s courteous and it’s crucial to staying safe.
 For example:

 - Don’t stop all of a sudden.
 It’s better to slow down gradually.
 Do this anytime you’re approaching traffic signals or making a turn.